nova-framework/docs/new-style-apis/authentication.md

 ## Introduction

-All the classes of the **Auth** system live in the namespace **Auth** and is implemented as a reference structure for User Authentication in the **\App\** namespace.
+All the classes of the **Auth** system live in the namespace **Auth** and is implemented as a reference structure for user authentication in the **App** namespace.

 To note that additional Route Filters are also added to support this reference implementation, and the proper configuration of a valid `ENCRYPT_KEY` is required.

-Being a Users Management, a Database is required and in **scripts/nova_users.sql** you will find the associated MySQL dump for a users table.
+Being users management, a database is required and in **scripts/nova_users.sql** you will find the associated MySQL dump for a users table.

-The **App\Modules\Users** also implements a small private area for the authenticated User.
-The private area is a simple Dashboard and a Profile page, where the users have the ability to change their password.
+The **App\Modules\Users** also implements a small private area for the authenticated user.
+The private area is a simple dashboard and a profile page, where the users have the ability to change their password.

-> **Important:** Nova's Authentication uses the new [[Database API]] and not the [[Helpers\Database]].
-If you choose to use the Nova Authentication, you would need to use the new Database API in the whole application and to not touch the Helpers\Database instances.
+> **Important:** Nova's authentication uses the new Database API and not the Helpers\Database.
+If you choose to use the Nova authentication, you would need to use the new database API in the whole application and to not touch the helpers\database instances.

 ## Configuration

 Nova aims to make implementing authentication very simple.
 In fact, almost everything is configured for you out of the box.
 The authentication configuration file is located at **app/Config/Auth.php**, which contains several well documented options for tweaking the behaviour of the authentication facilities.

-By default, Nova includes a User model in your **app/Models** directory which may be used with the default `extended` authentication driver, which uses `Database\ORM`.
+By default, Nova includes a u¡ser model in your **app/Models** directory which may be used with the default `extended` authentication driver, which uses `Database\ORM`.

 If your application is not using `ORM`, you may use the `database` authentication driver which uses the Nova query builder.